Todd Post, Vice President

 He supported HHS’ COPD Learn More Breathe Better and Wellness Initiative, as well as the Federal Aviation Administration’s Air Traffic Organization, the U.S. Department of Homeland Security’s Study in the States and U.S. Army’s Sexual Harassment/Assault Response and Prevention programs.
 Todd also served as Assistant Director of Communications for the National Crime Prevention Council, leading its media relations efforts in support of its public service advertising campaign, best known for McGruff the Crime Dog and Take a Bite Out of Crime, in partnership with the U.S. Department of Justice.

-In addition, he has worked within agencies with a healthcare focus with a wide range of clients including the National Commission on Commission of Physician Assistants, Elizabeth Dole Foundation, Pfizer Consumer Healthcare and the Susan E. Casey Foundation.
+In addition, he has worked within agencies with a healthcare focus with a wide range of clients including the National Commission on Certification of Physician Assistants, Elizabeth Dole Foundation, Pfizer Consumer Healthcare and the Susan E. Casey Foundation.
 Todd also helped drive public policy efforts for Global Medical Response, the Kratom Trade Association, the National Council for Behavioral Health and the Hoover Institution.